What Is Missing in Multilingual Visual Reasoning and How to Fix It: What makes multilingual visual reasoning challenging?

 In the finetuned setting, we observe a significant drop in performance for MaRVL languages as compared to NLVR2 in English.
 This is expected since models are finetuned only in English but not in these languages due to lack of training data.
 We also note that performance on Swahili is consistently lower across models (excluding GPT-4V), which is the lowest-resource language amongst MaRVL languages, as laid out by the language resource taxonomy \cite{joshi-etal-2020-state}.
 This observation motivates us to evaluate models with MaRVL data translated to English, as we discuss in \S\ref{subsec:translate}.

 In the zero-shot setting, GPT-4V and mBLIP both exhibit equitable performance on MaRVL as with NLVR2.
-While LLaVa is not expected to perform as well for non-English languages, it has poorer performance than mBLIP on NLVR2.
-While mBLIP is pretrained on multilingual multimodal data, LLaVA is not specifically trained on multilingual data, but it is generally believed that LLaVA has multilingual abilities as it has seen multilingual data during pretraining \cite{liu2023llava, liu2023improvedllava}.
+Gemini 1.5 Pro also demonstrates equitable performance among languages to some extent.
+While LLaVA, Cambrian, Molmo, and Llama are not expected to perform as well for non-English languages and Qwen is not expected to perform as well for non-English and non-Chinese languages, they have poorer performance than mBLIP on NLVR2.
+While mBLIP is pretrained on multilingual multimodal data, LLaVA is not specifically trained on multilingual data.
+However, Qwen-VL is pretrained on Chinese data \cite{Qwen-VL}, and it is generally believed that LLaVA has multilingual abilities as it has seen multilingual data during pretraining \cite{liu2023llava, liu2023improvedllava, liu2024llavanext}.